NCrashed/DIrrlicht/README.md

 DIrrlicht
 =========

 Port of [Irrlicht](http://irrlicht.sourceforge.net/) engine to D language.
+If you are looking for bindings, I suggest checking out [the project](https://github.com/Artistic-Games/DIrrlicht).

 <b>Library is on very early development stage!</b>
 ==================================================